Let’s look at the key reasons that are pushing U.S. Bancorp (USB) to new highs - News Daemon

 Technical Analysis of U.S. Bancorp (USB)

-Analysing the last 5-days average volume posted by the [U.S. Bancorp, USB], we can find that recorded value of 5.0 million was lower than the volume posted last year of 8.06 million.
-As of the previous 9 days, the stock’s Stochastic %D was 21.81%.
-Additionally, its Average True Range was 0.89.
+Compared to the last year’s volume of 7.76 million, its volume of 4.81 million showed lagged in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 19.13%.
+Additionally, its Average True Range was 0.84.

-At the time of writing, stock’s 50-day Moving Average is $46.35, while its 200-day Moving Average is $45.99.
-Now, the first resistance to watch is $48.19.
-This is followed by the second major resistance level at $48.69.
-The third major resistance level sits at $49.12.
-If the price goes on to break the first support level at $47.26, it is likely to go to the next support level at $46.83.
-Now, if the price goes above the second support level, the third support stands at $46.33.
+At the time of writing, stock’s 50-day Moving Average is $46.60, while its 200-day Moving Average is $45.97.
+Nevertheless, the first resistance level for the watch stands at $47.89 in the near term.
+At $48.14, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $48.57.
+If the price goes on to break the first support level at $47.21, it is likely to go to the next support level at $46.78.
+Now, if the price goes above the second support level, the third support stands at $46.53.

 U.S. Bancorp (NYSE: USB) Key Stats